 - Drinking adequate water: to avoid hard stool formation and constipation, so you strain less during eliminating fecal matter.

 - Eating a fiber-rich diet: Along with drinking enough water, eating lots of fiber will soften your stools and make them much easier to pass, thereby reducing the pressure on your hemorrhoids.
-Start by eating plenty of fruits and vegetables, whole
+Start by eating plenty of fruits and vegetables, whole grains, legumes, nuts, and seeds.
+However, do not boost your fiber intake dramatically overnight as this may cause bloating and gas and worsen your situation.
+Start slowly, and gradually increase your intake till you reach about 25-30 grams of fiber intake per day.

 - Exercising every day: Regular physical activity, like brisk walking or jogging is a great way to keep your boost both blood circulation and bowel movement.